Universal Studios Japan: Official hotels

-Incidents
+Incidents and accidents

 In November 2004, a 35-year-old woman from Osaka Prefecture suffered nerve damage in her right wrist, affecting the use of two of her fingers.
 This occurred when her hand got stuck in a safety bar of the E.T.
 Adventure attraction as an employee pulled it down to secure it.

+The Yoshi's Adventure attraction suffered two accidents in late 2021, with a Goomba stack animatronic falling onto the ride during operation on August 12, 2021, and a fire starting in one of the ride's indoor areas on November 23, 2021.
+This caused everyone to evacuate from the ride and the rest of the park.
+Neither accidents led to any park guest injuries.

 In October 2022, an employee at the amusement park found human bones in shrubbery along a road west of the premises.